-This amazing keto French toast is made with coconut flour bread.
+This amazing 20-minute keto French toast is made with coconut flour.
 Its flavor and texture are so close to the real thing!
-Ready in just 20 minutes, it's one of those keto recipes that make you realize there's no need to ever feel deprived on this diet.

-While I usually make egg-based breakfasts such as crustless quiche Lorraine, mushroom frittata, and egg white omelet, this keto French toast is a wonderful treat to make on occasion.
+While I usually make egg-based breakfasts such as crustless quiche Lorraine or mushroom frittata, this keto French toast is a wonderful treat to make on occasion.
 The bread I use here is a variation of the classic 90-second bread.
-I adjusted the amounts to make it bigger.
-I also added stevia, vanilla, cinnamon, and whole milk (but heavy cream is fine, too).
+I adjust the amounts to make it bigger.
+I also add stevia, vanilla, cinnamon, and whole milk (but heavy cream is fine, too).
+This is one of those keto recipes that make you realize there's no need to ever feel deprived on this diet.

-- Replace the stevia with a granulated sweetener.
+- Sweetener: I use stevia glycerite.
+You can replace the stevia with a granulated sweetener.

-- I tested this recipe with whole milk, heavy cream, and full-fat canned coconut milk.
+- Milk: I tested this recipe with whole milk, heavy cream, and full-fat canned coconut milk.
 All versions were excellent.

 Instructions

-Mix the bread ingredients in the order listed in a square glass container.
-Then, microwave the mixture for 90 seconds.
+Mix the bread ingredients in a square glass container.
+Microwave the mixture for 90 seconds.
 Allow it to slightly cool.
+Dip the bread in a mixture of egg and milk (or cream).

 Cook the bread slices in butter until golden brown on both sides.